 Last Updated: August, 2013

-Uttar Pradesh (UP) shares its borders with Nepal in the North and the Indian states of Uttarakhand and Himachal Pradesh in the Northwest, Haryana, Delhi and Rajasthan in the West, Madhya Pradesh (MP) in the South, Chhattisgarh and Jharkhand in the Southeast and Bihar in the East.
-The most commonly spoken language of the state is Hindi.
-English and Urdu are the other languages spoken.
+Uttar Pradesh shares its borders with Nepal on the north; the Indian states of Uttarakhand and Himachal Pradesh towards the northwest; Haryana, Delhi and Rajasthan on the west; Madhya Pradesh on the south, Chhattisgarh and Jharkhand to the southeast and Bihar in the east.

 The state has a well-developed social, physical and industrial infrastructure.
 It also has good connectivity via 43 national highways, six airports and rail links to all major cities.
-The state has witnessed high infrastructural growth in the past few years.
-There has been a considerable increase in the number of industrial clusters/hubs and public private partnerships (PPPs) in the infrastructural domain.
-There is political stability with a single-party government.
-The State Government has been committed towards creating a rich business climate through several policies and incentives.
+The state has witnessed a high rate of infrastructure growth in the recent past.
+There has been a considerable rise in the number of industrial clusters/hubs and public-private partnerships (PPPs) in the infrastructural domain.